defenseunicorns/uds-cli/docs/quickstart-and-usage.md

 This command will return a list of images derived from the bundle's packages, taking into account optional and required package components.

+> !Warning *Breaking Change*
+> As of release 0.14.3, images are no longer de-duped and listed in an unformatted text output but are instead grouped by Zarf package and outputted in YAML format.

 #### Viewing SBOMs

 There are 2 additional flags for the `uds inspect` command you can use to extract and view SBOMs: